thosgood/this-weeks-finds/markdown/101-151/week105.md

 forces behind applications of topology to physics, and a lot of his papers have now been collected in book form:

-1\) The Collected Papers of Raoul Bott, ed.
+1) The Collected Papers of Raoul Bott, ed.
 R. D. MacPherson.
 Vol. 1:
 Topology and Lie Groups (the 1950s).
 Vol. 2: Differential Operators (the 1960s).
 Vol. 3: Foliations (the 1970s).
 Vol. 4: Mathematics Related to Physics (the 1980s).
 Birkhauser, Boston, 1994, 2355 pages total.

 A good paper on the relation between O(∞) and Clifford algebras is:

-2\) M. F. Atiyah, R. Bott, and A. Shaπro, Clifford modules, Topology (3) 1964, 3-38.
+2) M. F. Atiyah, R. Bott, and A. Shaπro, Clifford modules, Topology (3) 1964, 3-38.

-For more stuff on division algebras and Bott periodicity try Dave Rusin\'s web page, especially his answer to \"Q5.
-What\'s the question with the answer n = 1, 2, 4, or 8?\"
+For more stuff on division algebras and Bott periodicity try Dave Rusin's web page, especially his answer to "Q5.
+What's the question with the answer n = 1, 2, 4, or 8?"

-3\) Dave Rusin, Binary products, algebras, and division rings, [http://www .math.niu.edu/\~rusin/known-math/95/division.alg](http://www.math.niu.edu/~rusin/known-math/95/division.alg)
+3) Dave Rusin, Binary products, algebras, and division rings, [http://www .math.niu.edu/\~rusin/known-math/95/division.alg](http://www.math.niu.edu/~rusin/known-math/95/division.alg)